 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-1. An applicant or Contractor shall prepare an Environmental Impact Statement in accordance with this Regulation.
-Such an Environmental Impact Statement shall be considered by the Authority in accordance with Part II or Regulation 57 and is required for an application for a Plan of Work pursuant to Regulation 7(3)(d).
+1. An applicant or Contractor, as the case may be, shall prepare an Environmental Impact Statement in accordance with this Regulation, Annex IV, the applicable Standards and taking into account Guidelines.
+The [] [] Statement [] shall be considered by the Authority in accordance with Part II or Regulation 57, [], and is required for an application for a Plan of Work pursuant to Regulation 7(3)(d).

+2.ter.
+The applicant or Contractor shall consult with all States and Stakeholders in accordance with Regulation 93bis on the Environmental Impact Statement before submission for approval.

-3. The Environmental Impact Statement shall be in a form prescribed by the Authority in the relevant Standard and in accordance with the relevant Guideline [and shall]:
+3. The Environmental Impact Statement shall be in a form and entail all elements prescribed by the Authority in Annex IV and the applicable [] Standard and [][taking into account the applicable] Guidelines, and shall:

-(a) Detail the results of the Environmental Impact Assessment including the methodology used, and evaluation of the identified Environmental Impacts;
+(a) Detail the results of the Environmental Impact Assessment including the methodology used, the sufficiency of information and evaluation of the identified Environmental Impacts;

-(b) Demonstrate that the proposed Exploitation is in accordance with all relevant environmental Standards and the Authority’s environmental objectives and in accordance with the requirements of the relevant Regional Environmental Management Plan, environmental baseline data as well as any additional objectives as set by the Contractor and any results of the performed Test Mining Study, where applicable;
+(b) Demonstrate that the proposed Exploitation is in accordance with all relevant environmental Standards and the Authority’s environmental goals and objectives and [] the relevant Regional Environmental Management Plan, as well as any additional objectives as set by the Contractor and any results of the performed Test Mining Study.;

-(c) Identify substantive comments received through public consultation on the Environmental Impact Assessment and explain how each comment has been incorporated or otherwise addressed,
+(c) Describe engagement and consultations undertaken and identify comments received through consultation with all States and Stakeholders on the Environmental Impact Assessment and include the written response prepared under Regulation 93bis(9);

 Please indicate the rationale for the proposal.
 [150-word limit]